dougeby/IntuneDocs/intune/includes/win10-automatic-enrollment-aad.md

     - **MDM Compliance URL**

     > [!IMPORTANT]
-    > If both **MAM user scope** and automatic MDM enrollment (**MDM user scope**) are enabled for a group, only MAM is enabled for users in that group when they workplace join their personal device.
+    > If both **MAM user scope** and automatic MDM enrollment (**MDM user scope**) are enabled for a group, only MAM is enabled.
+Only MAM is added for users in that group when they workplace join personal device.
 Devices are not automatically MDM enrolled.

 6. Select **Save**.